Academics

 Language Arts Literacy

-Students' reading levels are assessed three times a year using the research based Developmental Reading Assessment 2 (DRA2).
-This assessment tool enables teachers to identify students' reading achievement, document progress, and modify teaching methods to plan and implement instruction.
-Second grade students will also use the Renaissance Learning (RL) assessment four times throughout the year and first grade students will use this assessment tool two times during the second half of the year.
-RL will serve as a multiple measure to determine reading level and mathematics proficiency.
+Our students will use the IXL assessment throughout the year.
+This assessment tool enables teachers to identify students’ reading achievement, document progress, and modify teaching methods to plan and implement instruction.
+IXL will serve as a multiple measure to determine reading level proficiency.

 Mathematics

-We will continue to use the EnVisionMATH program as a teaching resource this year.
-EnVisionMATH is based on critical foundational research and proven classroom results.
-EnVisionMATH develops conceptual understanding through daily problem-based interactive learning and visual learning.
-It differentiates instruction to support and challenge every child.
+Our district utilizes the Reveal Math program as a teaching resource for Grades K-2.
+Reveal Math is based on critical foundational research and proven classroom results.
+Reveal Math develops conceptual understanding through daily problem-based interactive learning and visual learning.
+This program differentiates instruction to support and challenge every child.
+Reveal Math assessments are administered at the beginning of the year, end of the year, and unit assessments are used at the end of each topic.

 Science